mathworks/build-glibc-bz-19329-patch/README.md

     | `almalinux:8.4` | |
     | `almalinux:8.5` | |

+*Note*: You should only patch RHEL 8.4 or 8.5 if you cannot get `glibc-2.28-189.1.el8` onto the machine via the normal upgrade procedures.

 Here is an example build command (for `debian:9`):
 ```
 DOCKER_BUILDKIT=1 docker build --build-arg DIST_BASE=debian --build-arg DIST_TAG=9 --output type=local,dest=. .